nep-pack/NonlinearEigenproblems.jl/README.md

 # How to use it?

-It's easy.
+It's easy on the current stable julia release (0.6.4).
 Installation in a one-liner:
 ```
 julia> Pkg.clone("git://github.com/nep-pack/NonlinearEigenproblems.jl.git");
 ```